parkji30/parkji30/README.md

 Currently, I am a Machine Learning Innovation Scientist at TD Banking Group working on innovation solutions in the Natural Language Processing (NLP) domain and i Reinforcment Learning models.

 My other projects involve big data analysis using PySpark.
-I am grateful for being given this opportunity and would like to pay my dues forward for anyone seeking advice.

 ### Interests :atom:
 <ol>